DERBY AREA SIGNALLING

 [George Albert Kenny (1902-1987) was signalman at Wingfield Station box on the night of 16th/17th June 1933 when the 10.0 p.m. double-headed express passenger train from Leeds to Bristol ran into the rear of the 6.27 p.m.
 Leeds to Derby mineral train near Crich Junction, resulting in the death of both drivers of the express.
 Although the drivers had evidently failed to read the signals correctly and ran at speed into an occupied block section, Signalman Kenny was severely criticised by the Inspecting Officer, Col. Trench, as he had begun to “pull off” his outer Home signal before satisfying himself that the express was “at or almost at a stand”.
 He said the lever was only partly over when he realised the train was still travelling at around 60mph but Col. Trench clearly believed the express drivers saw a green light from the outer home and that was why none of the four footplatemen reacted to the distant, inner home and starting signals all undisputedly being “On”.]

 In the Heanor direction, Ripley Junction originally worked to a signal box at Crosshill & Codnor station, 1m 396yd away.
-However, the purpose of this box was merely to operate a short section of interlaced track in the single line, just to the Ripley side of the station.
-The rails for up traffic (which, coincidentally, was on an uphill gradient) contained a sprung catch point.
-The switches (there was no need for crossings with interlaced rails) would be set by Crosshill & Codnor box so that traffic used the appropriate rails.
-In 1896 the MR wrote to the Board of Trade pointing out that only fully fitted passenger trains used the station (this, combined with an LMS minute of 1924 suggests that there was never any goods traffic on this line).
-As the line was worked on the block system, the catch points were superfluous and requested that they be dispensed with along with the associated signalling.
+However, the purpose of this box was merely to operate a short section of interlaced track in the single line, just to the Heanor side of the station.
+The line climbs all the way from Heanor Goods Junction to Ripley, with a fierce uphill gradient of 1 in 50 in places.
+Consequently there was serious risk of a Down train climbing toward Ripley (counterintuitive, I know!) breaking a coupling and allowing the rear portion to run away backward toward Heanor.
+The rails for Down traffic within a short section of interlaced track contained a sprung catch point to derail any runaways.
+The switches (there was no need for crossings with interlaced rails) would be set by Crosshill & Codnor box so that traffic legitimately heading toward Heanor used the rails avoiding the catch point.
+In 1896 the Midland Railway wrote to the Board of Trade pointing out that only fully fitted passenger trains used the station (which, combined with an LMS minute dating from 1924, suggests that there was never any goods traffic on this line).
+As the line was worked on the block system, the catch points were superfluous and the Company sought permission for them dispensed with along with the associated signalling.
 The BoT agreed and 16th March 1896 saw the end of Crosshill and Codnor signal box.
 Thereafter the section was 2m 1740yd to Heanor Station.

 Ripley Passenger Station lay in a deep cutting to the east of the town and the signal box was mid-way along the east (Up) platform.
 Despite there being a dedicated Goods Station for the town, the Passenger Station did have a modest goods yard to the north of the station, under the bridge carrying Nottingham Road.
 The signal box was furnished with a 20 lever frame to control its layout, though only 13 were ever in use.